SciCatProject/documentation/Catanie/Data_Model.md

 ## Relationships and Access

 Most models inherit the ownable base model which regulates access based on the ownerGroup/ accessGroups fields.
+Relationships are defined by including the ID of the respedtive model (handled by loopback model definitions)

 ## RawDataset